-Notice, from En Gedi, which is today an oasis that's grown up around a spring on the northern shore - a place we visit on our trips to Israel... to En Eglaim, which is today a dried up spring southeast of the Dead Sea... what was once a dead sea will teem with life!

-Fishermen on its shore will cast their nets!
+Notice, from En Gedi, the wonderful oasis on the northwest shore... to En Eglaim, which is today a dried up spring on its south shore... what was once a dead sea will teem with life!
+Fishermen will cast in their nets!